Tallow and Lard: The Saturated Fat Controversy

-As a traditionally-trained dietitian and child of the 80’s where saturated fat was universally shamed, I understand the hesitancy!
+Is tallow and lard really okay to use now?
+Isn’t saturated fat bad for us?
+As a conventionally-trained dietitian and child of the 80โs when saturated fat was universally shamed, I understand the hesitancy!

-In this comprehensive 2-part series, we’ll tackle the saturated fat controversy and later, break down the research behind the benefits of lard vs tallow so that you can feel safe using them.
-We’ll also talk about their differences and which scenarios they are best used in so that you can be confident in incorporating them.
+In this article, weโll tackle the saturated fat controversy and break down the research behind the benefits of lard vs tallow so that you can feel safe using them.
+Letโs dive in!

 The Saturated Fat Debate

-Before we even get into tallow vs lard, I think we need to tackle the elephant in the room: saturated fat.
+Before we even get into a discussion about the specifics of tallow vs lard, I think we need to tackle the elephant in the room: saturated fat.

 The History Behind It All